Skip to Content

 Here's what improves when applied jobs stay hidden:

-- Combined filtering.
-The Applied Jobs filter works alongside HideJobs' other filters for companies, keywords, and compensation.
-You can hide applied jobs and unwanted companies at the same time, creating results that are both fresh and relevant to what you're looking for.
+• Combined filtering.
+The Applied Jobs filter works alongside HideJobs' other filters.
+You can hide reposted jobs, exclude unwanted companies, and filter applied jobs simultaneously, creating results that are both fresh and relevant to what you're looking for.

 Job searching already requires enough energy without fighting cluttered interfaces.
 When your results automatically show only what you haven't applied to yet, the entire process becomes more manageable.
 You spend your time evaluating actual opportunities instead of repeatedly scanning past jobs you've already handled.